reactive/data-client/docs/rest/README.md

 :::tip TypeScript 4

-When using TypeScript, version 4.0 or above is required.
+When using TypeScript (optional), version 4.0 or above is required.

 :::